Table of Contents

 In accordance with art.
 549 of the Civil Procedure Code, the arbitration agreement can be concluded as an arbitration clause, found in the main contract or determined in a separate agreement, which refers to the main contract, either in the form of compromise.

-The establishment of the arbitration agreement may also result from the parties' written agreement made before the arbitration tribunal.
+The establishment of the arbitration agreement may also result from the parties’ written agreement made before the arbitration tribunal.
+If this is the case, the team at our law firm in Romania can help you conclude teh written agreement before the arbitration tribunal.

 Under the arbitration clause the parties agree that the disputes that may arise from the contract where it’s stipulated or disputes related to the contract are to be settled by arbitration, under the mandatory condition to determine the manner of appointment of arbitrators.
 The validity of the arbitration clause does not depend on the validity of the contract that contains it.